Matter Around Us Online Test 9th Science Lesson 10 Questions in English

 -

-Question 1 of 551.
-Question1.
-Which among the following is not the matter?
-Correct
+1. Which among the following is not the matter?

 Matter is everything around us.
 The air we breathe, the food we eat, the pen we write, clouds, stones, plants, animals, a drop of water or a grain of sand everything is matter.
 Samples of any of these materials have two properties in common.
 They have mass and they occupy space.
 Not all things that we see or feel are matter.
 For example, sunlight, sound, force and energy neither occupy space nor have any mass.
 They are not matter.